Competitive Orders in Altermagnetic Chiral Magnons

 In summary, by developing RSWT, we provide an accurate description of altermagnetic magnons at finite temperature.
 Our results reveal that, beyond the alternating isotropic spin exchanges, the magnitude of altermagnetic splitting is governed by both by the long range ASE and spin fluctuations.
 These factors also influence the sign and magnitude of the spin current induced by the band splitting.
 Our findings provide a new picture for understanding altermagnetic magnons and provide theoretical guidance for the design of novel spintronics.

-\textit{Acknowledgments.} The authors thank Prof.\,Guopqing Chang, Prof.\,Zhijun Jiang and Dr.\,Zhenlong Zhang for helpful discussions.
-This work is supported by USTC Fellowship (Grant No.\,U19582025) and “Young Talent Support Plan” of Xi'an Jiaotong University.
+\textit{Acknowledgments.} The authors thank Prof.\,Yuanjun Jin and Dr.\,Zhenlong Zhang for helpful discussions.
+This work was supported by the National Research Foundation, Singapore, under its Fellowship Award (NRFNRFF13-2021-0010); the Singapore Ministry of Education (MOE) Academic Research Fund Tier 3 grant (MOEMOET32023-0003); the Nanyang Assistant Professorship grant (NTU-SUG); USTC Fellowship (Grant No.\,U19582025), and “Young Talent Support Plan” of Xi'an Jiaotong University.

 \textit{Data availability}.
 All data are available from the authors upon reasonable request.